MA-Barracas/insanely-fast-whisper-tutorial/readme.md

 - **`python3.10-venv`**: Sets up a virtual environment, ensuring that dependencies do not interfere with other projects.
 - **`pipx run insanely-fast-whisper`**: Runs the transcription directly from the command line, offering faster results than Huggingface Transformers, albeit with higher GPU memory usage (around 9GB).

-This transcription process takes just over a minute,

- making it perfect for scenarios where time is limited.
+On this occasion, the transcription is generated in over 2 minutes.
+Although I wouldn't say insanely fast, it is indeed a good improvement over the HF model.
+The downside is the higuer usage of GPU ram and the less transparency and control.
+Still, great if you have a bunch of long videos.
+Maybe 2 to 5 minutes is not a big deal but 2 to 5 hours... or 2 to 5 days...

 ### **Conclusion**

-In this tutorial, we explored how to download, transcribe, and summarize YouTube videos using Python.
+In this tutorial, we explored how to download, transcribe, and summarize YouTube videos using the last version of OpenAi Whisper.
 By leveraging the Huggingface Transformers and insanely-fast-whisper libraries, you can choose between high accuracy or speed, depending on your needs.
 The entire process, from downloading to summarizing, can be done for free in Google Colab, making it accessible to anyone with basic Python knowledge and access to a GPU.

 This workflow provides an efficient way to handle audio data, whether you need detailed transcripts or quick summaries.
 Try it out and see how it can transform your approach to working with audio content!